 #trainphotography #railroadphotography #trains #railways #jimpearsonphotography #infraredtrainphotography #infraredphotography #trainphotographer #railroadphotographer #infaredtrainphotography #trending

-In this week’s Saturday Infrared photo, we catch a loaded BNSF freight as it starts the climb up the grade in the Cajon Pass from Cajon, California on September 24th, 2024.
+In this week’s Saturday Infrared photo, we catch a loaded BNSF freight as works the grade in the Cajon Pass from Cajon, California on September 24th, 2024.

 According to Wikipedia: Cajon Pass is a mountain pass between the San Bernardino Mountains to the east and the San Gabriel Mountains to the west in Southern California.
 Created by the movements of the San Andreas Fault, it has an elevation of 3,777 ft (1,151 m).
 Located in the Mojave Desert, the pass is an important link from the Greater San Bernardino Area to the Victor Valley, and northeast to Las Vegas.
 The Cajon Pass area is on the Pacific Crest Trail.